MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-switch.md

 ```

 Also, be careful with empty returns from cmdlets.
 Cmdlets or pipelines that have no output are
-treated it as an empty array that does not match anything, including the `default` case.
+treated as an empty array that does not match anything, including the `default` case.

 ```powershell
 $file = Get-ChildItem NonExistantFile*